ccp-eva/matt/README.md

 3. Once you have your \*.mov video files.
 Copy all of the video files to the folder: `character-animator`.
 4. Run `npm run alphapinda` in your terminal
+5. This will create a subdirectory `out` and you will find two files for every input file (mov for Safari, webm for all other browsers).
+Once the conversion is done, copy all the video files into your video folder of you culture.

 ### Global Objects